ninnakin/GCD_course_project/README.md

 And a description of the data can be found here:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Input
+The measurements from the test and training dataset from the experiment:
+X_test.txt and X_train.txt
+The activities for each measurement: y_test.txt and y_train.txt
+The subject identifiers for each measurement: subject_test.txt and subject_train.txt
+Labels for the activities and for the measurements: activity_labels.txt features.txt

 ## Output
-The tidy dataset mean.measurements containing 190 measurements for 88 variables mean.measurements is closer described in codebook.md
+The tidy dataset mean.measurements containing 190 measurements for 88 variables and can be found in mean.measurements.txt and can be read into R using read.table("mean.measurements.txt", header = TRUE).
+It is closer described in codebook.md

 ## run_analysis.R
 This repo cotains the file run_analysis.R which will take several files from the Human Activity Recognition Using Smartphones Dataset and return a dataset containing the average values of a number of the original variables.
 Running the file will perform the following steps: